CharlieDigital/chrlschn/src/content/blog/2024/merging-objects-in-google-cloud-storage-with-compose-and-csharp.md

 Google Cloud Storage has a really nifty feature that allows you to ["compose" multiple storage objects into one](https://cloud.google.com/storage/docs/composing-objects#storage_compose_object-csharp).

-This can be really useful if you're performing ETL-like tasks across a large dataset and you want to add resiliency to your process by allowing you to "checkpoint" you work by simply dumping out state into a storage object.
+This can be really useful if you're performing ETL-like tasks across a large dataset and you want to add resiliency to your process by allowing you to "checkpoint" your work by simply dumping out state into a storage object.
 For example, imagine that you are moving data from an API and processing a large resultant CSV file (think tens of thousands of records).

 That API call may be costly and may be subject to rate limiting.
 So what happens if your process fails?
 To solve for this, we can simply periodically dump out a fragment of our extract.
 For example, imagine that we are extracting 30 days of data from some API.
 We can simply dump out 1 day at a time and then at the end, merge all 30 days into one large object for the next step of processing.